London Trocadero: Relaunched leisure space (1984–1996)

-In 1984, the Trocadero was redeveloped as a tourist-oriented entertainment, cinema and shopping complex.
+In 1984, the Trocadero was redeveloped as a tourist-orientated entertainment, cinema and shopping complex.
 Providing 450,000 sqft of leisure space, it was the largest leisure scheme in the United Kingdom at the time; only being matched 19 years later by the similar sized Xscape development in Castleford.

 It retained the external Baroque facade, but gutted the interior and added a Guinness Book of World Records Exhibition.
 But tenants were limited, and the half-finished development was eventually sold to Burford Group plc, led by Nick Leslau and Nigel Wray.
 Nickelodeon UK broadcast live from there from 1993 until 1995 when they moved to Rathbone Place.

 SegaWorld/Funland (1996–2011)

 The Trocadero Centre received a boost in the late 1990s with the addition of sponsorship from Pepsi, and Sega as an anchor tenant.
 The launch of SegaWorld London, an indoor theme park occurred on 7 September 1996, which included a large statue of Sonic the Hedgehog over the front entrance.
 Pepsi sponsored The Pepsi Max Drop and from 1997 the Pepsi IMAX cinema, the first 3D IMAX cinema in the UK.
 It was also home to the second series of Channel 4's daily reality show The Salon.

 However, resultant visitor numbers were poor, and the Guinness Records exhibition closed in the mid-1990s.
-Following the loss of Sega's sponsorship in 1999, Segaworld became Funland, named after the original arcade that had operated on the basement floor of the building since 1990, and was subsequently reduced in size.
+Following the loss of Sega's sponsorship in 1999, Segaworld became Funland, named after the original arcade that had operated in the building since 1990, and was subsequently reduced in size.
 The Pepsi-sponsored IMAX cinema closed in March 2000 shortly after the newer London IMAX opened on the South Bank, and the Drop Ride closed around the same time (the Drop Ride was relocated to Funland in Hayling Island, which has no relation to Funland in the Trocadero beyond the name).
 Remains of old attractions could still be seen around the centre, such as a wall with a gun-barrel motif that used to house the James Bond: License to Thrill ride.
 The top floors were kept open until autumn 2002, when they were closed and the disused escalator was blocked off with a drinks machine.
 This was the original entrance to Segaworld when Funland occupied the lower floors.
 In October 2005, the centre was used as a backdrop for the final scenes of Madonna's "Hung Up" video.

 Criterion Capital acquired the Trocadero in 2005, and unveiled plans to comprehensively redevelop the site while retaining the listed facade.
 In 2009, a plan to build a pod hotel with 500 budget rooms inside the building was announced.
 The 'rocket' escalator was removed in May 2011, and what remained of Funland closed in July 2011.